siavava/portfolio/content/projects/systems/50-nuggets.md

 function of position, it is recomputed the moment a player moves: the old vantage's sightlines no longer hold, gold that was occluded may come into view, and cells that were open may fall behind a corner.
-Recomputing per move — rather than caching a fixed field of view — is what lets the map unfold as the player explores and keeps every client's picture of the world honest.
+Recomputing per move, rather than caching a fixed field of view, is what lets the map unfold as the player explores and keeps every client's picture of the world honest.